-December is prime vacation time for families with school-age children, so we are often traveling with kids over Christmas.
+December is prime vacation time for families with school-age children, and we are often traveling with kids over Christmas.
 Although we enjoy experiencing a new destination and it’s culture, there are a few Christmas traditions we pack along with our luggage.
+Here are a few tips for traveling with kids over Christmas.

 Five Tips for Traveling with Kids Over Christmas